 523 E. Donegan #102

 Seguin, TX 78155

-John Kuempel was sworn in on December 30, 2010 to the 81st Legislature and is serving his first term as State Representative from District 44.
-The district is comprised of Gonzales, Guadalupe, and Wilson Counties.
+John Kuempel was sworn in on December 30, 2010 to the 81st Legislature and is serving his second term as State Representative from District 44.
+The district is comprised of Guadalupe and Wilson Counties.

 John received a bachelor's degree from the University of Texas at Austin.
 He was born and raised in Seguin and graduated from Seguin High School.
 He was active in high school sports, playing football and baseball before becoming a walk-on member of the University of Texas football team.

 Since his college graduation, John has been employed as a Salesman at Commercial Metals Company in Seguin.

 Rep. Kuempel currently serves as Vice-Chairman of the Licensing and Administrative Procedures Committee and as a member of the Calendars Committee.
 He is also a member of the Cultural, Recreational and Tourism Committee and the Administration Committee.
 During the 83rd Legislative Interim, Speaker Straus appointed Representative Kuempel as Co-Chairman of the Legislative Committee to Review the Texas Lottery Commission, whose purpose is to study charitable bingo and the distribution of the revenue that such bingo generates and the potential impact of eliminating the state lottery.